orfeaspgd/Web-2024/README.md

-use 'nodemon server.js' to run (install with 'npm install -g nodemon' if necessary) nodemon keeps refreshing the server everytime changes are saved without you having to restart it manually recommend using git bash terminal for running the command, the wsl ubuntu terminal was way slower
+# How to run the project
+- Use `npm install` to install the necessary packages
+- Run the `database.mongodb` file in a  *MongoDB* console before running the `server.js` file

+- Use `node server.js` to start the *Node.js* server

-to connect to the database, have a file named ".env" in the same directory as the server.js file that includes "DB=mongodb://127.0.0.1:27017/Web2024" or your own database url
+To connect to the database, the project uses the `.env` file.
+Edit it accordingly to set your own database URL.

+---
-server.js is the main server file for the backend operations
+`server.js` is the main server file for the backend operations.

-schemas.js is used in server.js to include the mongoose schemas for every mongodb document (aka table) in our database
+`schemas.js` is used in `server.js` to include the Mongoose schemas for every MongoDB document in our database.

+The `frontend` directory includes the `js`,`html`,`css` and asset files that are used in the frontend operations

+The `routes` directory includes the `js` files that are used for backend operations